ZitingShen/Polygon-Mesh/README.md

 Extra Credits:

-1. two~three xyzdragons could be animated with no significant framerate drop on my macbook pro.
+1. two~three xyzdragons could be animated with no significant framerate drop on Qin's macbook pro.
 	a) Long reading time (as we are doing all computations while reading)
-	b) When more than one xyz dragons are present, framerate drops when switched to vertex mode and especially in edge mode Tech specs of my macbook:
+	b) When more than one xyz dragons are present, framerate drops when switched to vertex mode and especially in edge mode Tech specs of Qin's macbook:
 	2.9 GHz Intel Core i5
 	16 GB 1867 MHz DDR3
 	Intel Iris Graphics 6100 1536 MB